 The doctor said pain is to be expected, and offered a different kind of medication, but the level and reoccurance of the pain is surprising to me.
 I am just curious if anyone else who has had this surgery has had a similar experience and can sympathise or offer a solution. thank you

-Specific to Achilles Tendonitis, the calf muscles and the Soleus muscle underneath, and
+, the calf muscles and the Soleus muscle underneath,

 Your muscle(s) could no longer absorb the force of the load, and the tendon gave way (which effectively created more length.

 You had surgery which (assumably) pulled that tear back together.
 This effectively got rid of the new length.

 But in no way shape or form does it reverse the Pain Causing Dynamic

 that has been feeding on itself to create more and more tightness.

 So forces are still pulling.
 Even more so after the insult of surgery.

 The Achilles tendon attaches to your heel, basically.
 It makes sense that that heel connection is now getting pulled on more than usual.
 This irritates the tissue.
 Thus pain.